What Does a Web Designer Do (And How Do I Become One)?

-As a web designer, you are responsible for big-picture decisions, like the menus listed on the site, and smaller details, like which fonts, colors, and graphics to use.
+As a web designer, you are responsible for big-picture decisions, like the menus listed on the site, and minor details like font, colour, and graphics.

 A web designer creates the layout and design of a website.
 In simple terms, a website designer makes a site look good.
-They use design programmes to create visual elements and usually have expertise in user interface (UI), which means they strategically design a site that's intuitive and easy for visitors to navigate.
-If your interest is piqued, let’s dig into this career and see what it takes to become a successful web designer.
+They use design programs to create visual elements.
+Website designers usually have expertise in UI, or user interface, which means they strategically design a site that’s intuitive and easy for visitors to navigate.

-Website developers and website designers both create websites, but they have distinct roles in the process.
+It’s common for a website designer to be confused with a website developer.
 A developer uses coding languages to create the framework of a website.
 They build the structure and then turn the site over to a designer to beautify it.

+The aesthetics of a website can impact a user’s opinion of the site and the company.
+Fifty per cent of consumers consider website design an important element of a business’s brand [1].
+A survey conducted by Google found product information and pictures are extremely important, with 85 per cent of shoppers using these criteria to decide which brand to buy from [2].

-Before talking about the skills or education needed, let’s uncover the daily tasks of a website designer so you can see if it’s something that suits your interests.
+Before talking about the skills or education needed, let’s uncover the daily tasks of a website designer so you can see if they suit your interests.
 Regularly, a website designer will:

 Design and layout websites